khanhduyvu1/Bussiness-project/README.md

   npm install
   ```

-## Latest releases
-You can view the latest release of the project [here](https://yourrepositorylink/releases).

 ## API references
 Refer to the FastAPI documentation available at `http://localhost:8000/docs` after your server is running to see all available endpoints and their specifications.